sarah10001/Tanzanian-faulty-pumps-prediction/README.md

 **Interpretation**
 The Decision Tree classifier achieved a mean cross-validation accuracy of approximately 0.774 with a standard deviation of 0.004.
 These results indicate the model's capability in predicting the condition of water pumps, considering both functional and non-functional states.

+### Alternative Models
+### Random Forest Classifier

+**Random Forest Cross-validation Scores**:
+The Random Forest classifier was evaluated using cross-validation on the training data.
+The obtained cross-validation scores are as follows:

+**Cross-validation scores**: [0.8165, 0.8189, 0.8113, 0.8116, 0.8113]
+Mean CV accuracy: 0.8139
+Standard deviation of CV accuracy: 0.0032
+**Test Set Predictions**:
+The model made predictions for the test set, providing insights into its performance on unseen data:

+**Predicted labels for the test set**: [[ True False], [ True False], [ True False], ..., [ True False], [ True False], [False True]]
+These predictions indicate the model's classification for each data point in the test set, where True represents one class and False represents the other.

+**Implications**:
+The Random Forest classifier demonstrates a mean cross-validation accuracy of approximately 81.39%, indicating reasonable performance on unseen data.
+With a low standard deviation of cross-validation accuracy, the model exhibits consistent performance across different folds of the training data.
+Comparatively, the Random Forest classifier outperforms the Decision Trees model, achieving a higher mean cross-validation accuracy and lower standard deviation.
+Further improvements to the Random Forest classifier's performance are explored through hyperparameter tuning.